Reasons to choose UK publishing

 2. UK PUBLISHING IS AN INTERNATIONAL SUCCESS

-Over 40% of UK book sales are from exports of physical books outside the UK (Source: PA Statistics Yearbook 2012, The Publishers Association).
+Over 54 per cent of UK book sales are from exports of physical books outside the UK (Source: The Publishers Association).

 The UK's magazine sector is one of the most competitive and vibrant in the world, and has historically been strong at launching brands such as The Economist and FHM that have gone on to international success.